 The First Step to Hire a Tree Removal Service

 The second thing you want to do is hire a good tree care company.
 It is important to get someone who is trustworthy and an expert in their field.
-I have heard horror stories about brush left all over the property, window and roof damage and client that got fined when the brush wasn’t cut to proper specifications for the City to remove.
+I have heard horror stories about brushes left all over the property, window and roof damage, and clients that got fined when the brush wasn’t cut to proper specifications for the City to remove.

-Word of mouth is a great way to find the service that you will be satisfied with.
+Word of mouth is a great way to find a service that you will be satisfied with.
 Someone you know has received excellent service from a tree removal company.
 You just have to find out who!
-Talk to you friends and neighbors, to find out who they call when they have tree work done.
+Talk to your friends and neighbors, to find out who they call when they have tree work done.

 If you get good feedback from the companies, they refer you to, contact them and speak to them personally.
-Most companies do not charge for a tree estimate.
-Make sure they are licensed, insured and registered with your state.
+Most companies do not charge for a free estimate.
+Make sure they are licensed, insured, and registered with your state.